Kirsty Blackman: Parliamentary career

 In November 2021, Blackman wrote a tweet on benefit sanctions that was thought to make a political point while referencing the suicide of the wife of the Conservative MP Owen Paterson.
 Rose Paterson committed suicide by hanging in June 2020.
-She later tweeted “After some reflection, I have deleted a tweet I made earlier.
+She later tweeted "After some reflection, I have deleted a tweet I made earlier.
 I offer my unreserved apologies for tweeting it, particularly to anyone who may have been upset or offended.
-I’m sorry”.
+I'm sorry".

+In March 2022, she returned to the SNP frontbench on the Department for Work and Pensions portfolio.
+In September 2022, she spoke out against cuts to Universal credit as a result of Liz Truss's controversial budget warning the UK Government was "threatening to cut their family budgets further, with a new regime of benefit sanctions".

 In May 2022, Chancellor Rishi Sunak introduced a windfall tax on the soaring profits of energy companies to pay for a series of measures that would help people with the cost of living crisis.
-Blackman complained to the BBC that, “It feels very unfair that Scotland is having to pay for the entirety of the UK” as most of the tax revenue came from oil and gas “income made in Scotland”.
+Blackman complained to the BBC that, "It feels very unfair that Scotland is having to pay for the entirety of the UK" as most of the tax revenue came from oil and gas "income made in Scotland".
 The remarks led to some debate about the nature of pooling and sharing of resources and Alistair Carmichael opined in The Scotsman that, "There is nothing progressive about saying that families in England, Wales and Northern Ireland must go cold and hungry because nationalism says that we should keep oil money here in Scotland."

+In December 2022, under the new leadership of Stephen Flynn she became the SNP lead on the Cabinet Office, as well as deputy whip.
+In January 2023, she called for an independent inquiry into claims of BBC chair Richard Sharp providing Boris Johnson with a loan to fund his lifestyle while prime minister.

+In April 2023, she ran for chair of the Energy Security and Net Zero Select Committee, a chair which had been allocated to an SNP politicians, against Stewart Malcolm McDonald and Angus MacNeil.
+She came second, in the election, open to all MPs to vote in, by 14 votes.

+In the 2024 general election, she was re-elected with a much reduced majority against the Labour swing.
+She is now the only female SNP MP.

+Personal life

+Blackman is married to Luke Blackman, with whom she has two children.
+In 2023, she tweeted that she was "not straight".